FLIF-hub/node-flif/README.md

     * **verifyParams.test.js.** Add tests for encodeQuality and decodeQuality.
     * **verifyFit.test.js.** add falses for encode/transcode of fit
     * **verifyFrameDelay.test.js.** Find out upper bounds for frameDelay and max number of frames allowed.
-    * **verifyMaxPaletteSize.test.js.** Find out upper bounds for maxPaletteSize, all I know is it allows for the number 512 and logically shouldn't be less than 2.
     * **verifyResize.js.** Can you resize something less than 1px?
 * [ ] Add it to the NPM registry when at v1.0.0.